- February 23, 2018

 What Is Scope Creep?

 Project management is an extremely important aspect of every work.
-And it is concerned with many elements such as delivering a project on time, managing a team, allocating tasks to particular people on the team, and many others.
-There are also many things in project management which are omitted, often because Project Managers are not aware of them.
+And it is concerned with many aspects such as delivering a project on time, managing a team, proper resources allocation, and many others.

-One of those issues which pays a huge role in project, or product, development, is scope creep.
-But what exactly is scope creep and why is it so important?
-Let’s begin from providing the right definition (as characterized by dictionary.com:
+What is scope creep and why is it so important?
+Let’s begin from providing the right definition as characterized by dictionary.com:

-- Scope creep: in general, these are all the small changes which evolve around the project and eventually result in a different outcome than was intended in the beginning.
+Scope creep: in general, these are all the small changes that evolve around the project and eventually result in a different outcome than was intended in the beginning

 Why Does Scope Creep Happen?

-The question of why scope creep happens is crucial to the proper understanding of the entire process, often dangerous for project’s implementation, it carries.
+The question of why scope creep happens is crucial to the proper understanding of the entire management process.

-Sometimes the result may be positive but sometimes it may be a complete failure of the entire project.
+Sometimes the result may be positive but usually, it ends in a failure of the entire project.

 The Main Reasons Behind Scope Creep